 If you want to choose every detail—interior and exterior—then start by visiting communities where new homes are coming.
 New Home Inc is planning new homes and communities and we’re happy to guide you through the process of choosing your new home and all the features.

-2. How long does it take to build a home?
+2. How long does it take to build and buy a new construction home?

 In normal circumstances, a new home could be built from the ground up in about six months.
-With the surge in homebuying, the demand on building materials has strained the inventory.
+With the surge in home buying, the demand for building materials has strained the inventory.
 Manufacturers of lumber and other building supplies have been trying to keep up with demand but limited availability has caused a slowdown.
 We’re all working together to build homes to solve the problem and returned to a more timely building.

 3. What’s included in the price?